Skip to content

 Republic of Korea (Korea Polar Research Institute - KOPRI)

 The Korean Antarctic Program operates Jang Bogo Station in Terra Nova Bay and the icebreaking research vessel, RV Araon.
 Since 2014, the Korean Antarctic Program has maintained its Korea-New Zealand Antarctic Cooperation Centre in Christchurch.
-It services investigating cryoshperic evolution of Victoria Land and conservation of the marine ecosystem in the Ross Sea region.
+It services investigating cryospheric evolution of Victoria Land and conservation of the marine ecosystem in the Ross Sea region.
 Approximately 200 Korean scientists and support staff pass through Christchurch each summer.
 RV Araon usually visits Lyttelton on its way to and from Antarctica four times over the summer months.

 Antarctic Office Germanp Program Gondwana Station